appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

   )
 ```

-- `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
+- `personalAPIToken`: The Appcircle Personal API token used to authenticate and authorize access to Appcircle services within this plugin.
 - `subOrganizationName` (optional): Required when the Root Organization's `personalAPIToken` is used, and you want to create the profile under a sub-organization.
 In this case, provide the name of the sub-organization in this field.
 If you directly used the sub-organization's `personalAPIToken`, this parameter is not needed.
 - `profileName`: Specifies the profile that will be used for uploading the app.
 - `createProfileIfNotExists` (optional): Ensures that a testing distribution profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
 - `profileCreationSettings` (optional): If `createProfileIfNotExists` is `true` and a new profile being created, the profile will be configured with these settings.
    - `authType`: Authentication type of the profile. `none`: None, `static`: Static Username and Password, `ldap`: LDAP Login, `sso`: SSO Login.
-If this variable is not defined, the profile's authentication type will also be undefined and login will not be possible.
    - `username`: The username for the profile if authentication type set to `static` (Static Username and Password).
    - `password`: The password for the profile if authentication type set to `static` (Static Username and Password).
    - `testingGroupNames`: Uploaded versions will be automatically shared with these testing groups.
 Example format: `group1, group2, group3`.
-- `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
+- `appPath`: Indicates the file path to the application package that will be uploaded to Appcircle Testing Distribution Profile.
 - `message`: Your message to testers, ensuring they receive important updates and information regarding the application.

-## Docs
+## Further Details
 For more information please refer to the documentation.

 - [Setting Up Appcircle Testing Distribution Plugin](https://docs.appcircle.io/marketplace/fastlane/testing-distribution)